 Common Health Issues

-Pointers are generally healthy dogs, however, they are prone to several health conditions which often derive from poor health testing by breeders:
+This breed is generally healthy, however, they are prone to several health conditions which often derive from poor health testing by breeders.

 - Elbow and hip dysplasia